curtcommander/wilmington-shootings/README.md

 WilmingtonShootings is a web app visualizing data on the shootings that have occurred in Wilmington, DE since 2011.

-Shooting reports are scraped from [Delaware Online's website](https://data.delawareonline.com/webapps/crime/).
+Incident reports are scraped from [Delaware Online's website](https://data.delawareonline.com/webapps/crime/).
 Latitudes and longitudes are found from addresses using the Google Maps Geocoding API.

 App is live at [curtcommander.com/WilmingtonShootings/](https://curtcommander.com/WilmingtonShootings/).
 Data updated daily.